jdauphant/developers-documentation/_database_api/index.md

 # Make an authenticated request

-HTTP requests have to be authenticated with HTTP basic auth, with the authentication token as password, the username can be empty.
+HTTP requests have to be authenticated with HTTP bearer auth, with the authentication token as password, the username can be empty.

 ||| col |||